weimin17/weimin17.github.io/_pages/home.md

 <!-- - 2026.05.31 -->

-I am an Applied Scientist at Amazon Search, working on search and navigation - designing LLM- and agent-based approaches that operate at scale.
+I am an Applied Scientist at Amazon Search, working on LLM-powered search system that operate at scale.
 My current work focuses on personalized LLM systems, including post-training, personalization effectiveness, agentic evaluation, self-evolving agent, and latency-aware model serving.
-I bridge research and customer-facing production by developing LLM-powered systems that improve how customers express intent, query understanding and reformulation.
+I bridge research and customer-facing production by developing LLM-powered systems on customer intent generation, query understanding and query reformulation.

 I received my Ph.D. in Computer Science from Stony Brook University, advised by <a href="https://chaochen.github.io/index.html" target="_blank" rel="nofollow">Prof. Chao Chen</a>.
 I received my M.S Degree from Chinese Academy of Sciences, and my B.S degree from Shandong University.
 My doctoral research studied how training objectives shape model behavior and reliability, with a focus on backdoor attacks and defenses, attention behavior, concept manipulation, and vulnerability analysis for language and vision-language models.
 I also work on efficient multimodal training and explainability, including clinical AI and whole-slide pathology vision-language modeling.